OwlCyberDefense/clip/README.md

 [`CONFIG_BUILD`](./CONFIG_BUILD#L65) with the `CLEAN_MOCK` option.
 Mock allows you to version the packages used to roll an RPM.
 It manages yum repositories and carries patched versions of ISO generation tools to address a number of problems in those tools.

-If the developer chooses to only use the remediation and audit content as described in the third scenario, the developer must roll the needed RPMs by running `make openscap-rpm; make scap-security-guide-rpm`.
-The generated RPMs will be placed in `repos/clip-repo`.
-You can then copy the RPMs into the build environment and roll ISOs.

 ## Frequently Asked Questions <a id="frequently-asked-questions"></a>